shakelab/shakeserver/README.md

 ## Features
 - Start a new seismic scenario simulation with required and optional parameters.
-- Retrieve information about past simulations.
+- Retrieve information about past simulations in a well-formatted output.
 - Manage stored simulations (list, delete, or reset the database).
 - Flexible configuration of server host and port.